 Today, some federal judges appear to want to combine elements of both worlds—the judicial assertiveness of John Marshall in order to effectuate the democratic ideals of Thomas Jefferson.
 Such a synthesis undoubtedly would have troubled both Marshall and Jefferson.
 Even though Jefferson viewed the Marshall Court’s decisions as extravagant in applying constitutional principles that expanded the power of the Court and the national government, there is no question that, when compared to the past sixty years of Supreme Court activism, the Marshall Court showed remarkable judicial restraint even in the context of its most path-setting precedents.
 It is difficult to imagine Jefferson, who viewed the Tenth Amendment as the cornerstone of the Constitution, not being dismayed with the near evisceration of the Tenth Amendment’s meaning in modern cases such as U.S. Term Limits, Inc., v.
 Thornton (1995) in which the Court ruled that states cannot impose term limits on members of Congress since these would constitute “qualifications” stricter than those specified in the Constitution.
 In Thornton, the Court concluded that “the right to choose representatives belongs not to the States, but to the people.”
 Clarence Thomas, in a forceful dissent, countered that the Constitution’s authority depends on “the consent of the people of each individual State, not on the consent of the undifferentiated people of the Nation as a whole.”
 The Court’s attempt in Thornton to nationalize congressional elections, turning Americans into one homogenized mass, runs counter not only to Jefferson’s notion of federalism, but to John Marshall’s as well.
 Clarence Thomas noted this discrepancy in his dissent by quoting directly from John Marshall’s opinion in McCulloch v.
 Maryland.
 In that opinion, Marshall wrote: “No political dreamer was ever wild enough to think of breaking down the lines which separate the States, and of compounding the American people into one common mass.”
 Thomas’s citation of Marshall’s language in the McCulloch case draws attention to the likelihood that the modern pretensions of judicial authority by the Supreme Court may well have concerned Marshall as much as they once concerned Jefferson.
 Indeed, the lines of division that separated Marshall and Jefferson so profoundly two centuries ago have become blurred by the hyperactivity of what Hamilton once described as the “least dangerous branch.”

-This essay in our series of “Timeless Essays” was first published here in September 2012.
-Books on the topic of this essay may be found in The Imaginative Conservative Bookstore.
 The author wishes to thank Mike Mack, Claes Ryn, Tobias Halvarson, and Justin Garrison for comments and suggestions that were very helpful in shaping and improving the final version of this article.
 Reprinted with the gracious permission of Humanitas (2010).

 1. One modern student of the judiciary, Robert G. McCloskey, introduces his chapter on the Marshall era by highlighting the Court’s role as a “willful, policymaking agency of American government,” whose decisions “tend to fall into patterns that reflect current judicial views of what ought to be done.”
 See Robert G. McCloskey, The American Supreme Court, 2nd ed.
 (Chicago: University of Chicago Press, 1994), 16.
 This article suggests that a careful reading of Marshall’s Court opinions would lead to rejection of any characterization of the Court, in his time, as a “willful policy-making agency.”